 Research has previously explored the effects of different stretching protocols on vertical jump performance, particularly the comparison between static stretching (SS) and dynamic stretching (DS).
 Static stretching typically involves holding a muscle in an elongated position for an extended period, usually between 10 to 30 seconds.
 This method has been shown to improve flexibility and increase range of motion, but recent studies suggest that it may have a negating effect on activities requiring explosive power.
 Conversely, dynamic stretching involves controlled, repetitive movements that mimic the activity to be performed.
 This type of stretching increases blood flow enhances activation of the muscles, and has been shown to better prepare athletes for power-based movements.

-For instance, Fletcher 2010) study demonstrated that fast dynamic stretching had a more significant positive impact on vertical jump performance compared to slower dynamic stretching, suggesting that the velocity of stretching movements can influence performance outcomes.
+For instance, Fletcher's (2010) study demonstrated that fast dynamic stretching had a more significant positive impact on vertical jump performance compared to slower dynamic stretching, suggesting that the velocity of stretching movements can influence performance outcomes.
 This highlights the importance of not only the type of stretching but also the intensity and speed at which it is performed.
-Similarly, Behm 2001) emphasised the role of the stretch-shortening cycle (SSC) in enhancing dynamic performance, including jumping, by optimising force production and energy efficiency during muscle contraction.
+Similarly, Behm and colleagues (2001) emphasised the role of the stretch-shortening cycle (SSC) in enhancing dynamic performance, including jumping, by optimising force production and energy efficiency during muscle contraction.

 Furthermore, the use of ballistic stretching, a more aggressive form of dynamic stretching, has been shown to be more effective than static stretching in improving jump performance, particularly in trained athletes.
-Bacurau et al. 2009) found that ballistic stretching led to greater improvements in flexibility and jump height in a group of trained runners.
+Bacurau et al. (2009) found that ballistic stretching led to greater improvements in flexibility and jump height in a group of trained runners.
 These findings support the notion that dynamic movements that replicate the intensity of the sport or activity may be superior for preparing the body for high-power outputs.

-The inclusion of arm swings in dynamic movements has also been shown to significantly increase jump height by further optimising the SSC, as noted by Gillen et al. 2022).
+The inclusion of arm swings in dynamic movements has also been shown to significantly increase jump height by further optimising the SSC, as noted by Gillen et al. (2022).
 Their research highlighted how the integration of upper body movements can contribute to overall performance, reinforcing the complexity of the neuromuscular interactions involved in vertical jumping.

 Despite the wealth of research on stretching and its effects on performance, inconsistencies remain in the findings.
 Some studies suggest that static stretching may impair power output, while others highlight the benefits of dynamic stretching for activities requiring explosive strength.
 These discrepancies can be attributed to variations in study design, participant demographics, and stretching protocols.
 The results from this study further contribute to this body of knowledge, utilising a randomised controlled cross-over design with participants aged 21 to 30.